cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 Block Architecture
 ------------------

+APB ADVANCED TIMER supports four 16-bit independent Timers.
+Each 16-bit timer has sub-modules like input stage, prescaler, updown counter and comparators.
+Each Timer has its own set of CSRs that are used to configure various submodules.

+Only single Timer can be configured to generate a 4 bit PWM (or) Two Timers can be configured to generate two 4 bit PWMs parallely (or)
+Three Timers can be configured to generate three 4 bit PWMs parallely (or) Four Timers can be configured to generate three 4 bit PWMs parallely.

+APB ADVANCED TIMER also generates a 4 bit output event signal to the CPU subsystem which uses a REG_EVENT_CFG CSR which is not related to the Timers.

 The figure below is a high-level block diagram of the APB Advanced Timer module:-

 .. figure:: apb_adv_timer_block_diagram.png